bioinform/somaticseq/README.md

 * At least one of the callers we have incorporated, i.e., MuTect2 (GATK4) / MuTect / Indelocator, VarScan2, JointSNVMix2, SomaticSniper, VarDict, MuSE, LoFreq, Scalpel, Strelka2, TNscope, and/or Platypus.
 * To install SomaticSeq scripts into your PATH, `cd somaticseq` and then run `./setup.py install`.

+## To install with bioconda
+SomaticSeq can also be found on [bioconda](https://anaconda.org/bioconda/somaticseq).
+To install with conda, which also automatically installs a bunch of 3rd-party somatic mutation callers:
+`conda install -c bioconda somaticseq`

 ## Example commands
 * At minimum, given the results of the individual mutation caller(s), SomaticSeq will extract sequencing features for the combined call set.
 Required inputs are `--output-directory`, `--genome-reference`, `paired|single`, `--tumor-bam-file`, and `--normal-bam-file`.
 Everything else is optional.
 * The following four files will be created into the output directory: